max-hill/FourLeafMLE/README.md

 using .FourLeafMLE
 ```

-This will take a moment of pre-processingt (to compute start solutions for
+This will take a moment of pre-processing (to compute start solutions for
 homotopy continuation).
-Once that finishes, you'll be able to run the functions
+Once it finishes, you'll be able to run the functions
 in the export list of [FourLeafMLE.jl](src/FourLeafMLE.jl).
 For example,

 ```